Table of Contents

 Instead of having large discounts on various products on the website, having a small, personalized discount will go a long way in converting shoppers.
 As the items are already in the cart, shoppers don’t have to be convinced about the value of the product.
 They just need a small nudge and even a small discount can provide just that.

-Cart abandonment is a problem that has been plaguing eCommerce retailers from the outset.
+Ecommerce cart abandonment is a problem that has been plaguing eCommerce retailers from the outset.
 A combination of strategies that work best for your business will allow you to attain the two-fold goal of preventing mass cart abandonment and converting shoppers who abandon carts into loyal customers.
 One thing is for sure, there is good money in recovering abandoned carts!